I'm Every Woman (Whitney Houston recording): Music video

 The accompanying music video for "I'm Every Woman" was shot at the Newark Symphony Hall and directed by Randee St. Nicholas, and features a very pregnant Houston performing the song, while scenes from The Bodyguard are intercut into the clip.

-In addition to Houston's mother Cissy Houston, the video also features cameo appearances by Chaka Khan, Valerie Simpson and label mate TLC.
+The video featured other notable female artists making cameo appearances including the song's original vocalist Chaka Khan, label mate and R&B group TLC, the song's original composer Valerie Simpson and Houston's mother Cissy as well as Houston's female adult and child dancers performing choreography.

 The video entered heavy rotation on virtually every music video channel including MTV, BET and VH1 almost as soon as it had its world premiere on those channels in January 1993.

-The video was later made available on Houston's official YouTube channel in 2009 and had generated more than 103 million views as of November 2025.
+The video was later made available on Houston's official YouTube channel in 2009 and had generated more than 107 million views as of July 2026.

 Live performances

-Houston performed the song numerous times on her concert tours, first performing the song at the end of her concerts during The Bodyguard World Tour (1993-1994).
-She also performed the song during selected dates on her two last major tours, the My Love Is Your Love World Tour (1999) and the Nothing but Love World Tour (2009-2010).
+Houston performed the song numerous times on her concert tours, first performing the song at the end of her concerts during The Bodyguard World Tour (1993–1994).
+She also performed the song during selected dates on her two last major tours, the My Love Is Your Love World Tour (1999) and the Nothing but Love World Tour (2009–2010).
 She also performed the song on her regional tours such as the Pacific Rim Tour (1997) and European Tour (1998).

 Houston also performed it on live television, first doing so on the taping of her concert in Rio de Janeiro in January 1994, as well as taped concerts in Santiago, Buenos Aires and Caracas in April 1994 as well as the Durban and Johannesburg shows in South Africa where she became the first international artist to headline a major stadium tour in the country following the end of apartheid.
-She performed the song during the 1994 Soul Train Music Awards.
+She performed the song during the 1994 Soul Train Music Awards in March 1994.
 In April 1999, she performed the song as the finale of her show-stopping set on VH1 Divas Live, singing it with the song's original artist, Chaka Khan.
 She also performed the song live during her performance on Good Morning America in September 2009.